Canorus/alfred-toot/README.md

 ### Reply to mention (1.0-6)

-- keyword `mreply` will list mentions you got(numbers may vary, check your alfred preferences), and type your reply and hit return.
+- keyword `mreply` will list mentions you got, and type your reply and hit return.
 - Since this feature uses Script filter, you might want to wait couple of seconds before hitting return key.
 This might change in the future.

 ------